Concert Injury Attorneys

 - Stampedes: Often combined with overcrowding, stampedes happen when concertgoers are funneled into too small of an entrance or exit, often combined with an emergency like an active shooter, a fire, or even heavy weather like rain.
 People can get trampled and crushed in concert stampedes or may die of asphyxiation.
 This happened in February 2003 at a concert at The Station in West Warwick, Rhode Island.
 Just seconds into the first song by the headlining band, Great White, a fire broke out.
 100 people were killed as they tried to escape, many trampled.

 - Assaults & Attacks: When you have thousands of people at a concert, there is also a risk of sexual assault, fights, and physical assault.
-Drugs, alcohol, and not enough security can lead to assaults that leave fans with serious injuries or worse.
+Insufficient security measures or ineffective security personnel can lead to assaults that leave fans with serious injuries or worse.
 Most instances of sexual assault at concerts are limited to unwanted groping, but things can get worse in bathrooms, dark walkways, or other less crowded areas.
 In October of 2021, a 16-year-old girl claimed she was sexually assaulted at a Harry Styles concert at the State Farm Arena in Atlanta, Georgia.
 She says she tried to seek help from security but that they “didn’t listen.”
 Security personnel must be vigilant in patrolling and responding to reports of any type of assault or fights.

 - Falls / Slip & Fall Accidents: Fans can also be injured at a concert when the venue is not up to code or is poorly maintained.
 Uneven or poorly lit walkways, defective railings or guardrails, and other hazards can cause fans to fall from balconies or ledges.
 It can also cause them to slip or trip and fall, which can cause injuries like broken bones, spinal cord injuries, or brain injuries.
 In October of 2021, 2 people were injured and 1 man died in 2 separate falls from upper balconies at a Phish concert at the Chase Center in San Francisco, California.